Patriots find strength in all its forms.

 With the strong belief that student involvement in out-of-classroom activities correlates with increased happiness and greater academic success, the final bell signals another opportunity for students to explore their strengths.

-The Office for Student Affairs is the hub for Student Activities and Clubs at Archbishop Carroll.
+The Office for Student Life is the hub for Student Activities and Clubs at Archbishop Carroll.
 At Archbishop Carroll, we encourage meaningful student participation in arts, athletics, clubs, school leadership, community service, and school-wide events as a means to pursue non-academic interests, stay healthy, enjoy creative outlets, reduce stress, and build community.
 Patriots deepen their expanding understanding of the world, their growing community ties, and their maturing faith through our robust offering of co-curricular experience.

 Activities and Clubs